Lebanese pound: Banknotes

+For table standards, see the banknote specification table.

 All current notes have a French side, which uses Western Arabic numerals, and a Modern Standard Arabic side, which uses Eastern Arabic numerals.
 The French side has a serial numbers written in two ways: one is in Arabic script and Eastern Arabic numerals, and the other is in the Latin script and Western Arabic numerals.

+In 2023-2024 Banque du Liban introduced the new 100,000 LBP banknote with an updated signatures following changes in central bank leadership.
+In 2025 the Lebanese parliament approved the creation of new banknotes of - 500,000 LBP, 1,000,000 LBP, 2,000,000 LBP, 5,000,000 LBP.